 - (1) This table is based upon information supplied by officers, directors and principal stockholders.
 Unless otherwise indicated in the footnotes to this table and subject to community property laws where applicable, we believe that each of the stockholders named in this table has sole voting and sole investment power with respect to the shares indicated as beneficially owned.
-Applicable percentages are based on shares outstanding on November 15, 2008. - (2) Ownership calculated in accordance with Rule 16a-1(a)(2) of the 1934 Act. - (3) Each of our directors and executive officers, other than Mr. Gray, is also a director or executive officer, or both, of Gladstone Investment Corporation, our affiliate and a business development company, and Gladstone Commercial Corporation, our affiliate and a real estate investment trust, each of which is also externally managed by our Adviser.
+Applicable percentages are based on shares outstanding on November 30, 2009. - (2) Ownership calculated in accordance with Rule 16a-1(a)(2) of the 1934 Act. - (3) Each of our directors and executive officers, other than Mr. Gray, is also a director or executive officer, or both, of Gladstone Investment Corporation, our affiliate and a business development company, and Gladstone Commercial Corporation, our affiliate and a real estate investment trust, each of which is also externally managed by our Adviser. - (4) Includes shares owned by Mr. Gerson's spouse with respect to which Mr. Gerson disclaims beneficial ownership. - (5) Includes shares owned by Mr. Dullum's spouse with respect to which Mr. Dullum disclaims beneficial ownership.